 • The lift doors and ground floor entrance doors must not be blocked open as this will cause damage which will incur a repair cost

 Before carrying out certain works, you need to seek written permission before you start from Westminster.
 This applies to tenants and leaseholders.
-Examples of what you need to seek permission for include:
+Examples of what you need to seek permission for include:• Any structural works

 • Anything that might involve asbestos